Exploring the Food Street for Ramzan in Bangalore

 Cheese chicken roll, quite innovative addition, I must admit!

 The tiny stalls are busy with quick bites.
 Prawns, King fish, chicken, beef, camel, mutton, crabs: everything is on sale.
 The chefs are more innovative here, thanks to the more hipster crowd and good old demand-supply economy.
-Chicken wrapped in cheese rolls have found easy place next to old school Patthar ka ghosht!
+Chicken wrapped in cheese rolls have found an easy place next to old school Patthar ka gosht!

 The street is beaming with stalls by the stalwarts like Paradise biryani, Lazeez and Hyderabadi Biryani, all big names of Bangalore food joints.

-I finally braved the crowd and entered the lane by empire for the sheer pleasure of food photographs, if not the food itself!
-The dessert scene is pretty quirky and worth exploring!
+I finally braved the crowd and entered the lane by Empire for the sheer pleasure of food photographs, if not the food itself!
+The desert scene is pretty quirky and worth exploring!
 The legacy of good old Arab sellers marrying the rich heritage of Kerala is evident as you take a bite in the pancakes wrapped in banana and coconuts.
 I would happily call it the Bengali Pithe if only the pancake was made of rice flour.